 It’s no secret that the pandemic accelerated the shift to remote work.
 But the scale of the shift is truly eye-opening.
 The Future Workforce Report expects the number of remote workers to nearly double pre-pandemic levels by 2025.
 In fact, Gartner reports that 53% of U.S. workers will work remotely at least one full day per week in 2022.

-While many employees prefer working remotely, the arrangement adds a substantial risk for private equity (PE) firms and asset managers — increased cybercrime vulnerabilities.
+While many employees prefer working remotely, the arrangement adds a substantial risk for regulated firms, including asset managers, hedge funds, and private equity: increased cybercrime vulnerabilities.

 The pandemic was a boon for cybercriminals

 How drastically has remote working affected security?
 The United Nations has seen a 600% increase in cybercrime since the pandemic started, and the costs to businesses are staggering.
 Global cybercrime costs are expected to reach 10.5 trillion USD by 2025, up from $3 trillion in 2015.

 And today’s cybercriminals aren’t just hitting traditional targets like major banks and retail powerhouses.
 According to a McAfee study, 81% of global organizations have experienced an increase in cyber threats since the COVID-19 pandemic, with 79% experiencing downtime due to cybersecurity risk.

 The cybercrime problem is widespread and indiscriminate, and private equity firms and hedge funds are particularly vulnerable.

 While they hold substantial financial influence and responsibility, most private equity firms, hedge funds, and registered investment advisors aren’t particularly large companies, at least in terms of staffing and IT systems.
 As such, they don’t typically have the internal cybersecurity resources of, say, Fortune 500 financial institutions.
 These behemoths have large internal IT security teams with huge budgets, and they’ve been slowly growing remote cybersecurity capabilities over the course of many years.